 Independent or Mutually Exclusive Projects

-Project sequencing plays an important role in the entire capital budgeting process, as a single project can easily make a huge impact on other projects.
-That is why it is essential for finance managers to gain a thorough understanding of all the principles, categories, and steps involved in the process.
+Project sequencing plays an important role in the entire capital budgeting process, as a single project can easily have a huge impact on other projects.
+That is why it is essential for finance managers to gain a thorough understanding of all the principles, categories, and steps involved in the budgeting process.

 Thank you for reading CFI’s guide to project sequencing.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: